The Michigan State University Counseling & Psychiatric Services (CAPS) offers the following information for parents and guardians:

 If you believe that your student is experiencing a mental health emergency (that is, their safety is at immediate risk), call for help immediately or click here for the on- and off-campus emergency numbers.

 Wanting to assist your student?

-If you are concerned about your student’s mental health, the MSU Counseling Center offers the following strategies for having a discussion with your student about mental health:
+If you are concerned about your student’s mental health, the MSU Counseling & Psychiatric Services offers the following strategies for having a discussion with your student about mental health: